99003521/AppliedSDLC_B2/1_Requirements/Readme.md

  - Pandas is used for the analysis and manipulation of data since Python’s in-built library statistics cannot be relied for huge datasets.
  - Matplotlib is used for the visualization of manipulated data.
  - Plotly is used for data representation after manipulation.
+ - smtplib is used to send e-mails to the stakeholders.
 ## SWOT ANALYSIS
 ![SWOT](swot.png)